Skip to main content

 IMPLEMENTATION JOURNEY

-At Underwood Public School, Elementary School Principal Katie Heger could see what it would take for her students to succeed academically.
-She recognized that their needs had to be met for them to be able to learn.
+At Underwood Public School, the Elementary School Principal could see what it would take for students to succeed academically.
+They recognized that their basic needs had to be met for them to be able to learn.

 “Students need to know that their learning environment is designed to meet their needs.
-So whether they need remedial support or enrichment and more challenging tasks within our curriculum, they need to know that it’s designed for them,” Heger said.
+So whether they need remedial support, or enrichment and more challenging tasks within our curriculum, they need to know that it’s designed for them,” the Principal said.

 As a school, creating an environment that grows successful and well-rounded students goes beyond caring for the students themselves—staff members, students’ families, and members of the community all must be served for students to have the best chance at success.
 Just as a hungry student struggles to learn, a hungry teacher struggles to teach.

-Heger wanted to help, but she could see that the traditional model of school wasn’t enough.
-Then, she heard about the North Dakota Full-Service Community Schools Consortium (NDFSCS).
-She had overheard a few Central Regional Education Association (CREA) staff members speaking about their work with the NDFSCS Consortium.
-She did her homework and saw that member schools could fill the gaps that traditional schools had to leave open.
+The Principal wanted to help, but they could see that the traditional model of school wasn’t enough.
+Then, they heard about the North Dakota Full-Service Community Schools Consortium (NDFSCS).
+They had overheard a few Central Regional Education Association (CREA) staff members speaking about their work with the NDFSCS Consortium.
+After doing some research, they saw that member schools could fill the gaps that traditional schools had to leave open.
 Even more, Full-Service Community Schools serve the whole community, keeping students cared for holistically, placing them in the best headspace for learning.

 Underwood Public School joined the NDFSCS Consortium in 2022.
 They immediately saw the benefits of being a member.